yokoffing/NextDNS-Config/README.md

 .wang
 ```

-:stop_sign: Below are additional TLDs you may block, but you may need to [allowlist](https://github.com/yokoffing/NextDNS-Config#allowlist-white_check_mark) sites on occasion.
+:stop_sign: Below are additional TLDs you may block, but you may need to [allowlist](https://github.com/yokoffing/NextDNS-Config#allowlist-white_check_mark) sites on occasion. *If you plan to [set-and-forget](https://glosbe.com/en/en/set-and-forget) your configuration, skip this setting.*

 <details>